viant/cloudless/compute/README.md

 ```

 Consul can run health checks inside its own infrastructure and return only healthy
 IP addresses.
-However, it is possible to specify additional checks just the sa way as with AWS and GCP.
+However, it is possible to specify additional checks using the same mechanism as AWS and GCP.